 The project manager is responsible for ensuring that project organizers and technical leaders have a current version of the QAPP, SIP, survey instructions and field data forms.
-Forms for lake watershed surveys are available in the appendices of the "Lake Watershed Survey" manual (DEP).
-Since the forms tend to undergo minor modifications over time, the project manager should contact DEP to see if an updated version is available.
+Forms for lake watershed surveys are available in the appendices of this document and the "Lake Watershed Survey" manual (DEP 2011).
+Since the forms tend to undergo minor modifications over time, the project manager should contact DEP prior to the start of a survey to see if an updated version is available.
 The stream watershed forms (Appendices) are from the "Stream Survey Manual (Volume 1)", developed by DEP.
+Digital versions of watershed forms tailored to the target watershed are produced specifically for individual surveys and are made available through the Survey123 app.

-Watershed survey field teams are provided a binder or packet that includes maps and data forms.
+Watershed survey field teams are provided a binder or packet that includes maps and data forms, and a tablet if using digital survey forms.
 Field forms are completed for each site with an identified NPS problem.
 At the end of the survey, watershed survey forms are reviewed by the survey team technical leader to ensure that each form is filled out correctly and completely.
-Any questions or problems are corrected at that time.
+Any questions or problems are corrected at that time, if need be after consultation with field team members.
 Completed forms are provided to the project manager.

-The project manager reviews the forms and enters the information into an Excel spreadsheet.
+The project manager reviews the forms and enters the information into an Excel spreadsheet (or downloads the digital survey data).
 Projects may choose different data to include in their spreadsheets; however, commonly used categories include those listed in Table 4 below.
-The project manager keeps an original set of field forms for a minimum of five years.
-The approved SIP will be stored as an appendix to the QAPP - both electronically in Maine DEP Nonpoint Source files and a hard copy retained in the project file.
+The project manager keeps an original set of field forms (or digital copy of survey results, when digital forms are used) for a minimum of five years.
+Site photos are compiled by the project manager.
+Some groups may choose to save on online platforms such as Dropbox.
+The approved SIP will be stored as an appendix to the QAPP electronically in Maine DEP Nonpoint Source project files.